Data Centers in Bandung

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Indonesia offers specific tax incentives for data centers operating within designated Special Economic Zones (SEZs).
-These benefits include potential relief from certain taxes and import duties, directly lowering the capital and operational costs of establishing a digital presence.
+Tax Advantage For Data Centers Indonesia offers tax incentives for data centers operating within designated Special Economic Zones (SEZs).
+These programs provide significant financial benefits, including tax relief and other regulatory concessions, which lower the total cost of ownership for operators and their customers.

 Natural Disaster Risk

-Bandung has a moderate overall disaster risk profile, with a score of 4.5 out of 10, as of September 2025.
-The primary environmental threats are driven by the region's geography and geology.
+Bandung has a moderate natural disaster risk profile, with an overall INFORM Risk score of 4.5 out of 10 as of September 2025.
+While the overall risk is manageable, facilities must be engineered to withstand specific regional hazards.

-• River Flood: High risk (8.4/10) affecting low-lying areas, particularly during monsoon season.
+- River Flood: High risk (8.4/10) affecting low-lying areas during monsoon season.